Award Process & Information

 If you have earned more aid than the amount disbursed, you will receive a post-withdrawal disbursement.
 Be sure to keep your address current with A&R and have selected a refund preference using your mySJCcard.

-Withdrawing from school or dropping classes may affect your financial aid eligibility for subsequent terms (See Satisfactory Academic Progress).
+Withdrawing from some or all of your classes may affect your financial aid eligibility for subsequent terms (See Satisfactory Academic Progress).
 If you have any questions, check with the Financial Aid Office.

 Satisfactory Academic Progress

-2. Complete 70% of the units attempted overall:
+2. Complete 67% of the units attempted overall.

 3. Complete their program before attempting 150% of the program unit requirement (maximum time-frame).